moov-io/ach/docs/balanced-offset.md

 Offset files are used to offset transactions from a single account inside of the ODFI.
 The Offset is the last record which settles the funds into a single ODFI account.

-Note: Balanced offset files (via `WithOffset`) are only in ACH v1.1.0 and later.

 ## Setting offset metadata

 An ACH [Batch](https://godoc.org/github.com/moov-io/ach#Batch) supports calling [WithOffset](https://godoc.org/github.com/moov-io/ach#Batch.WithOffset) to set offset information such as routing number, account number, account type, and a description.